MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/audit-logs.md

     ![Audit log search](../Images/WpA/privacy/audit-activities.png)

 6. The **Results** section of the **Audit log search** page shows a maximum of 5,000 of the most recent events, in increments of 150.
 Use the scroll bar in this section to show the next 150 events.
-This section lists the audit log entries, which includes the following information.
+This section lists the audit log events, including the following information.
 You can select a column header to sort the list by it.

    Column|Definition
    ------|-----------